 Outdoorsman Lab Sleeping Pad

 Here’s another ultra cheap alternative to the NeoAir Xlite.
 At 16oz, it is still fairly heavy.
 And, with a R-value of 1.3, you will only want to use this for warm weather camping.
-However, it is hard to complain when the pad costs only about $40.
+However, it is hard to complain when the pad is so affordable.

 Unlike a lot of other cheap sleeping pads, the Outdoorsman Lab pad has actually been heavily tested by buyers.
 The reviewers are very pleased with how it holds up.
 As for warmth and comfort, it compares to the Therm-a-Rest Prolite.